17th Open Call for Proposals

-The CFC member states were duly informed and updated about these measures during 69th Executive Board Meeting which was held, virtually, on 08 April 2020 last.
+The CFC Member States were duly informed and updated about these measures during 69th Executive Board Meeting which was held, virtually, on 08 April 2020.

-In the meanwhile, the CFC will like to the highlight the essentiality of enhanced global cooperation to keep the commodity supply chains as minimally impacted as possible, which is at the center of the CFC’s mission as an UN affiliated International Financial Organization.
+In the meantime, the CFC would like to highlight the essential nature of enhanced global cooperation to keep commodity supply chains as minimally impacted as possible, which is at the center of the CFC’s mission as an UN affiliated International Financial Organization.

 On 23 June 2020, the Executive Board of the CFC approved the establishment of the Emergency Liquidity Facility under the authority of the Managing Director which will assist qualifying companies to cover the need for additional working capital caused by the pandemic.

-The CFC will continue its quest to keep itself in a state of readiness so that resiliency in the supply chain maintains when lockdown restrictions imposed due to COVID-19 begin to ease.
-We will have to work in unity and with solidarity with all our partners and peers to come out of it with as less disruptions as possible, while taking note of the positive silver linings, like more network preparedness and the necessity of online business connectivity between developing and developed world, to tweak, where appropriate, our work in the future.
+The CFC will continue its quest to keep itself in a state of readiness so that resiliency in the supply chain continues when lockdown restrictions imposed due to COVID-19 begin to ease.
+We will have to work in unity and with solidarity with all our partners and peers to emerge with as few disruptions as possible, while taking note of the positive silver linings, such as increased network preparedness and the increased familiarity with online business connectivity between the developing and developed world and to tweak, where appropriate, our work in the future.

 Please write to us at firstname.lastname@example.org if you have any comment/suggestion/idea to share.CFC’s COVID-19 situation briefing United Nations Update COVID-19 Global Trade Helpdesk COVID-19